Oklahoma's Governor Says He Has Tested Positive for COVID-19

-OKLAHOMA CITY (AP) — Oklahoma Gov. Kevin Stitt announced Wednesday that he’s the first governor in the United States to test positive for the coronavirus and that he is isolating at home.
+OKLAHOMA CITY (AP) — Oklahoma Gov. Kevin Stitt announced Wednesday that he has tested positive for the coronavirus and that he is isolating at home, making him the first U.S. governor to report testing positive.

-Stitt, 48, said he mostly feels fine, although he started feeling “a little achy” on Tuesday and sought a test.
-He said his wife and children were also tested Tuesday and that none of them have tested positive.
+Stitt, 48, said he mostly feels fine, although he started feeling “a little achy” Tuesday and sought a test.
+He said his wife and children were also tested Tuesday and that none of their results came back positive.

 Stitt has backed one of the country’s most aggressive reopening plans, resisted any statewide mandate on masks and rarely wears one himself.